openharmony/docs/en/application-dev/web/web-set-dark-mode.md

     ```

-- Call [forceDarkAccess()](../reference/arkui-ts/ts-basic-components-web.md#forcedarkaccess9) to forcibly set the dark mode for the frontend page and configure its setting not to follow the frontend page or system.
+- Call [forceDarkAccess()](../reference/arkui-ts/ts-basic-components-web.md#forcedarkaccess9) to forcibly set the dark mode for the frontend page and configure the dark mode not to follow the frontend page or system setting.

     In this mode, you need to specify **WebDarkMode.On** when calling **darkMode()**.

     In the following example, [forceDarkAccess()](../reference/arkui-ts/ts-basic-components-web.md#forcedarkaccess9) is used to forcibly set the dark mode for the frontend page.

     ```ts